-- 1. Go to www.dir.ca.gov/dosh - 2.
-Click on "Laws and Regulations" at the bottom of the page. - 3.
-Click on "California Code of Regulations, Title 8." - 4.
-Then click on "Cal/OSHA." - 5.
-Scroll down until you see the "Table of Contents." - 6.
-Click on Subchapter 7, General Industry Safety Orders.
-Each of the groups listed has important requirements that may relate to your workplace.
-You can also type a word or phrase into the "Search The Regulations for:" bar. - 7.
-You can also type a standard number into the search bar if you already know it.
-The full text of all Cal/OSHA standards are online.
+- 1. Go to www.dir.ca.gov

+- Click on the link that says "Laws and Regulations."

+- 3. Click on "Regulations CCR Title 8."

+- Then click on "Cal/OSHA."

+- 5. Scroll down until you see the "Table of Contents."

+- 6. Look for the topic you are interested in by finding the relevant chapter, then clicking on the appropriate subchapter and/or appropriate article or group. - 7.
+At the top of the "Table of Contents" page, you may also use the "query" box to search for a specific hazard or topic.
+You can also type a standard number if you already know it.
+The full text of all Cal/OSHA standards is online.